 Today’s sites typically involve unsuitable soils for construction.
 Soil drying and modification can convert unsuitable soils to suitable soils with the use of a Soil Stabilization contractor.

-The chemical stabilization of soil can be utilized on roadways, parking areas, site development projects, airports and many other situations where sub-soils are not suitable for construction.
+The chemical stabilization of soil can be utilized on roadways, parking areas, site development projects, airports, and many other situations where sub-soils are not suitable for construction.
 Stabilization can be used to treat a wide range of subgrade materials, varying from expansive clays to granular materials.
-This process is accomplished using a wide variety of additives, including lime, fly-ash, and Portland cement.
+This process is accomplished using a wide variety of additives, including lime, fly ash, and Portland cement.
 Other material byproducts used in Stabilization include lime-kiln dust (LKD) and cement-kiln dust (CKD).

 Raises resistance